 Car engine failure is a horrible feeling, coasting to the side of the road, your heart sinks.
 The last time it happened to me I was almost home, just coasting to a stop sign and “CRUNCH” – Timing belt snapped.

-What causes a car engine to fail?
-Car engines commonly fail from one of the five following reasons:
+Car engines commonly fail for one of the five following reasons:

 - Lack of oil

 - Timing Assembly Fault

 In this post you’ll learn why most engines fail, you’ll also learn what the symptoms they display and how to diagnose.

 1 Lack Of Oil

 Oil is no 1 cause of engine failure for good reason.
 Lack of oil is the fastest way to kill an engine guaranteed.
 The oil forms a protective film between metal components, fresh oil causes them to glide across the surface.